Why Consulting? Best Answers for Your Interview

 What Variations of "Why Consulting" Might You Hear?

 Interviewers do not always use the exact words "why consulting."
 You may hear several different phrasings that all test the same thing.
-Preparing for these variations ensures you are not caught off guard.
 Here are the most common versions:

 The key insight is that your core answer stays the same.
 You are just adjusting the emphasis based on the specific question.
-If they ask about consulting versus banking, lean harder on the reasons that differentiate consulting from finance.
+If you are asked to compare careers, knowing the real differences between consulting vs investment banking lets you draw the contrast with specifics instead of cliches.

 What Are the Most Common "Why Consulting" Mistakes?